VasseurLaurent/ansible-nwd/README.md

 ### Default

-In the folder ``default`` you can have two different pattern:
+In the folder ``default`` you can have two different patterns:

 * Default variables defined
 * Variables not defined by default but useful for your role

 #### Default variables defined

-If you define default variable, they will be retrieve by ``Ansible-nwd`` and their default value will be written in the documentation file.
+If you define a default variable, they will be retrieved by ``Ansible-nwd`` and their default values will be written in the documentation file.

 Moreover, you can add information about these variables following this pattern: